genehack/HiD/README.md

 - [Papery](https://metacpan.org/pod/Papery)
 - [StaticVolt](https://metacpan.org/pod/StaticVolt)

-# VERSION

-version 1.4

 # AUTHOR

 John SJ Anderson <genehack@genehack.org>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2014 by John SJ Anderson.
+This software is copyright (c) 2015 by John SJ Anderson.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.